Electronic Structure of Epitaxial Films of the Bilayer Strontium Ruthenate: Sr$_{3}$Ru$_2$O$_{7}$

-In conclusion, we have performed the first \textit{in-situ} ARPES investigation of Sr$_3$Ru$_2$O$_7$ thin films.
+In conclusion, we have performed an \textit{in-situ} ARPES investigation of epitaxial Sr$_3$Ru$_2$O$_7$ thin films.
 For controlled strain engineering, we have prepared the Sr$_3$Ru$_2$O$_7$ films on LSAT and STO to insure respectively compressive and tensile strains in the films.
-Upon ARPES measurements of the FSs, we found that the compressive strain promotes RuO$_6$ octahedral rotations and leads to an orthorhombic symmetry, whereas the tensile strain retains a more symmetric, tetragonal-like structure.
+The ARPES measurements reveal distinct substrate-dependent low-energy electronic structures and FS topologies.
+For the film grown on LSAT, the measured FS exhibits reconstructed features associated with an orthorhombic-like symmetry; whereas the film on STO retains a more symmetric, tetragonal-like FS topology.
 These observations are supported by the DFT calculations which implement the intrinsic structural characteristics of the grown samples.
-The ARPES measured band dispersions present narrow flat band features about 15~meV below E$_F$.
-These bands could potentially be favorable for van Hove singularities and subsequently drive magnetic instabilities in the epitaxial Sr$_3$Ru$_2$O$_7$ films.
-Our results underscore the strong sensitivity of the electronic structure of Sr$_3$Ru$_2$O$_7$ to epitaxial strain and establish a foundation for future efforts to tune correlated phases in this bilayer ruthenate.
+We have demonstrated that the differences in FS symmetries are unlikely to arise from finite-thickness effects, and are more directly associated with substrate-imposed lattice constraints, together with possible changes in octahedral rotations and interface effects.
+The ARPES measured band dispersions present narrow flat band features about 15~meV below E$_F$, which suggest possible enhanced low-energy spectral weight.
+Our results demonstrate that the low-energy electronic structure of Sr$_3$Ru$_2$O$_7$ thin films is highly sensitive to substrate-dependent structural environment and provide a foundation for future studies of Fermi-surface engineering in bilayered ruthenates.